TytusKolpak/SlipThrough2/Documentation/Documentation.md

 5. Have player carry a weapon.
     1. Leave it at the ground.
     2. Enable player to pick it up and carry

-For version 2.X.X:
+    3. Reset Weapon on reset

-1. Have player carry a weapon.
-3. Have the sword hit box display to a side or up, down
+    4. Have the sword hit box display to a side or up, down
-    1. Reset Weapon on reset
+    5. Change hit box icon when an enemy would be hit
-    2. Turn off/on hitbox display
+    6. Use it without stepping onto an enemy
-    3. Use it without stepping onto an enemy
+6. Have enemies
-2. Have enemies
+    1. Have their health displayed beneath the sprite.
-    1. Be able to attack.
+    2. Be able to attack.
-    2. Have their health displayed.
+7. Control the direction of attack with ILKJ keys instead of player direction
-        1. Beneath the sprite?
+8. Display encounter difficulity instead of door number in the message

-3. Give enemy unique movement pattern?
+For version 3.X.X

-    1. Enable emeies to damage the player as well.
+1. Give enemy unique movement pattern.
-    2. Random number of enemies from a given scope eg. from 5 to 10.
+1. Control the hitbox pattern per-weapon, put this data in Data.json

 ## 8. Refactoring (more like filling in the gaps of logic xd)